 The College shall prepare written findings that support the use of this exemption from competitive bidding and obtain approval from its Local Contract Review Board.
-A public hearing shall be held before final adoption (ORS 279C.335(4)(a)) of the exemption.
+A public hearing shall be held before final adoption (ORS 279C.335(5)) of the exemption.
 The findings must show compliance with ORS 279C.330, and shall include, but not be limited to, information regarding:

-- (a) Operational, budget and financial data;

-- (b) Public benefits;
+- (a) Operational, budget and financial data; - (b) Public benefits;

 - (c) Value engineering;

 - (d) Specialized expertise required;

 - (e) Public safety;

-- (e) Market conditions;
+- (f) Market conditions;

-- (f) Technical complexity; and
+- (g) Technical complexity; and

-- (g) Funding sources but shall not be based solely on funding sources, such as a particular bond fund, or by the method of procurement.
+- (h) Funding sources but shall not be based solely on funding sources, such as a particular bond fund, or by the method of procurement.

-The College must demonstrate that the use of this exemption will not encourage favoritism in the awarding of public contracts or substantially diminish competition for such contracts (ORS 279C.335(2)(a)).
+The College must demonstrate that the use of this exemption is unlikely to encourage favoritism in the awarding of public contracts or substantially diminish competition for such contracts and will likely result in substantial cost savings to the College or the public (ORS 279C.335(2)).
 The requirements of this rule ensure that competition will be carefully addressed and protected, if the College's Local Contract Review Board finds it is in the public's best interest to use an Alternative Contracting Method.
-Consequently, findings otherwise required by law are unnecessary here.
+Consequently, findings otherwise required by law are unnecessary here except with regard to those related to CM/GC contracts as required under ORS 279C.337.